CatrinTQ/CatrinTQ/README.md

 - 👯 I'm always looking for interesting projects to contribute to, and I'm eager to grow and learn with others.
 - 📫 How to reach me: [my LinkedIn](https://linkedin.com/in/catrin-tornqvist)
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: Passionate quad skater who loves spending time at my local skate park
+- ⚡ Fun fact: I am a passionate quad skater who loves spending time at my local skate park

 <!--
 **CatrinTQ/CatrinTQ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.